maoberlehner/markus-oberlehner-net/content/blog/skeleton-loading-animation-with-vue.md

  </style>
 ```

-Above you can see, that we've added a subtle shimmer animation to our `SkeletonBox` component by using an `::after` pseudo element, with a gradient background image, wich we move from left to right.
+Above, you can see that we've added a subtle shimmer animation to our `SkeletonBox` component by using an `::after` pseudo-element, with a gradient background image, which we move from left to right.

 ## Combining the blog post and skeleton components